Surfing

 If you come to this seaside town to catch some waves, check out these 10 epic Santa Cruz surfing spots.

 When you drive up or down Highway 1 that goes right through Santa Cruz, California, you'll see that most of the cars have surfboards and you'll even see bicycle riders carrying surfboards.
-Santa Cruz is best known for its killer surf spots, surf culture, craft beers, and epic places to eat.
+Santa Cruz is best known for its killer surf spots, surf culture and epic places to eat.

 The University of California Santa Cruz sits on the top of a hill surrounded by redwood trees and between the college students and surfers, the city is filled with an eclectic bunch of folks.
-From summertime dance beach parties at the Crows Nest to an endless loop of Bob Marley playing in all the coffee shops, Santa Cruz is one of the most fun towns to live in and visit.
+From summertime dance beach parties at the Crows Nest to an endless loop of Bob Marley playing in all the coffee shops, Santa Cruz is a fun town to live in and and to visit.

 01